ai-cam/ai-cam.github.io/_reports/2025-cam-can-regional-ai-statement.md

 publisher: University of Cambridge
 id: ep742
 image: /assets/uploads/cam-can-ai-statement.png
+abstract: "This regional AI Statement showcases the wide range of AI activity taking place across the Cambridgeshire region and reflects our commitment to fostering AI development that is responsible, inclusive, sustainable, and a driver of innovation for public benefit. "
 ---
 Cambridge's AI ecosystem brings together world-leading research, industry innovation, and public sector implementation to deliver real-world impact for citizens while strengthening the UK's global competitive position.